Find out our training Itinerary through this link. The file, which you can download at the bottom of this page, indicates:

 Make your application

-To apply for a place as a house officer at the Barraquer Ophthalmology Centre, you need to get a good score in the MIR exam, complete the form at the end of the page and send the following information to email@example.com:
+To apply for a place as a house officer at the Barraquer Ophthalmology Centre, it is necessary to get a good score in the MIR exam and complete the form at the end of the page, in which the following information is requested:

 - CV with a photograph.